Shopify/yjit-metrics/infrastructure/README.md

 # YJIT Continuous Benchmarking Infrastructure

+## Terraform resources

+Packer resources need to be built before running any Terraform but these only need to be built once (or when major upgrades are needed).

+After that terraform can be run as often as necessary to update desired state.

+To get the necessary secrets from 1password you can use the `with-op.sh` script to load the secrets defined in `op.env` and then run any subsequent command:

+    ./with-op.sh terraform -chdir=terraform apply

+If you just want to rebuild the instances you can skip some of the other resources with something like:

+    ./with-op.sh terraform -chdir=terraform destroy -target=aws_launch_template.yjit-metrics\[\"{x86,arm}\"\]
+    ./with-op.sh terraform -chdir=terraform apply   -target=aws_launch_template.yjit-metrics\[\"{x86,arm}\"\]

 ## Packer resources

 Packer is used to build new AMIs (and our EBS cache volume).